gracenoah/tezos-hsm-signer/README.md

 # Identify HSM keys and slots/labels
 $ vi keys.yaml

-# Launch a server backed by SoftHSM that can send
+# Launch an http signer backed by SoftHSM that can vote and
-# up to 500 XTZ per day to the listed tz address
+# transfer up to 500 XTZ per day to the listed tz address
 tezos-hsm-signer \
     --bind "localhost:6732" \
     --hsm-so "/usr/local/lib/softhsm/libsofthsm2.so" \
     --hsm-pin "1234" \
+    --enable-voting \
     --enable-tx \
     --tx-daily-max 500 \
     --tx-whitelist-addresses "tz1...,tz2..." \